London Olympic Velodrome, a photo by Sum_of_Marc on Flickr.

 That leaves the British team!
 Secrecy reigns from within British Cycling, after months of hard training - and the identification of the team remains unknown.
 Ed Clancy and Geraint Thomas are likely safe bets - but then the other 2 slots could be filled by any of Peter Kennaugh, Ben Swift, Steven Burke and Andy Tennant.
 Clancy and Thomas of course won Gold in Beijing, while Burke medalled in the Individual Pursuit.
 They are clearly determined to win the World Cup - Clancy won't be riding the Omnium here, despite being European champion.
 A fast time will be required, and with any luck, Australia and Great Britain will qualify fastest on Thursday, to set up a mouth watering final on Sunday afternoon.

-Wendy Houvenaghel, Joanna Rowsell and Sarah Storey by Sum_of_Marc
+Wendy Houvenaghel, Joanna Rowsell and Sarah Storey, a photo by Sum_of_Marc on Flickr.

 But of course, the first event of the evening on Thursday will be qualification for the Women's Team Pursuit, and as World Champions, Great Britain are the team to beat.
 At those World Championships in Apeldoorn, it was the trio of experienced Wendy Houvenaghel along with young stars Dani King and Laura Trott.
 All three are in the squad here, but with one of King and Trott likely to ride the omnium, it is possible that Joanna Rowsell will also feature - Rowsell being a Double World Champion in this event herself.
 They start as favourites, but by no means is victory a given.